 Regional San staff and collaborators are studying the potential environmental effects of a change in nutrient loading to the Sacramento River in September 2019, which resulted from a wastewater hold at the Sacramento River Wastewater Treatment Plant (SRWTP).
 This hold, which was planned as part of the EchoWater Project construction process, prevented treated wastewater from entering the Sacramento River for 48 hours.
 Given the relatively high river flows in 2019, the hold created a zone of wastewater-free river water over 20 miles long in the lower Sacramento River.

 Some previous research on the Sacramento River found declining phytoplankton concentrations at downstream locations.
-The cause for the observed phytoplankton decline is not easily discernible, because the loss does not appear to be driven by effluent-derived nutrient concentrations, and while phytoplankton-consuming organisms, such as clams and zooplankton, are present in the river, they are not abundant enough to fully explain the decline.
+The cause for the observed phytoplankton decline is not easily discernible because the losses do not appear to be driven by effluent-derived nutrient concentrations.
+While phytoplankton-consuming organisms, such as clams and zooplankton, are present in the river, they are not abundant enough to fully explain the declines.

 We supported a large-scale research study by USGS and university scientists to investigate the effects of SRWTP discharge of treated wastewater on phytoplankton health in the Sacramento River, using a presence and absence study.

 This study addressed concerns about reduced phytoplankton abundance and potential changes in relative phytoplankton species abundance reported in the Lower Sacramento River.

 The nutrient ammonia in the Sacramento River is derived from multiple sources, including effluent from the SRWTP.
 Ammonia may be used by phytoplankton for growth, but some studies have suggested that excessive concentrations of it may inhibit phytoplankton growth.

 We investigated the presence, distribution, and abundance of invasive clams in the Sacramento River between Sacramento and Isleton in 2013 and 2014.